xendan/pipelineapmexample/README.md

 # pipelineapmexample
-Just toy example of pipeline,
+Just a toy example of pipeline that consist of several java processes communicating by sockets.

-Here is desirable result in APM Kibana
+This is a desirable result in APM Kibana.

 ![It would be nice to have something like this](apm-example.png?raw=true "APM Kibana")